 - An overwhelming dissatisfaction with the direction of one’s life

 - Feeling as if life has no specific purpose

 - Feelings of self-doubt and confusion

 Left unchecked, these feelings can trigger a downward spiral from anxiety to depression, or worse.
 One recent report by public-health groups Trust for America’s Health and Well Being Trust points out that drug, alcohol, and suicide deaths have risen in nearly every age group over the last decade, but the increase has been especially pronounced for younger Americans, the so-called millennials.

-If the Quarter Life Crisis is responsible for playing any part In these troubling stats, then finding ways to overcome it early on could be incredibly important.
+If the quarter life crisis is responsible for playing any part in these troubling stats by increasing a sense of despair and hopelessness, then finding ways to overcome it early on could be incredibly important.

 Really knowing what makes you tick, what turns you on to life, is incredibly empowering.
 This information can act like a compass for you as you go through life, giving you a sense of clarity in your decision making.
 This clarity will eliminate a lot of the mental fog that can cause self-doubt and confusion.

 Your personal values are the things that are at your core, that make up your essence, and which you consider to be highly important across every aspect of life.